scttfrdmn/mycelium/spawn/IAM_PERMISSIONS.md

         "iam:TagInstanceProfile"
       ],
       "Resource": [
-        "arn:aws:iam::*:role/spawnd-instance-role",
+        "arn:aws:iam::*:role/spored-instance-role",
-        "arn:aws:iam::*:instance-profile/spawnd-instance-profile"
+        "arn:aws:iam::*:instance-profile/spored-instance-profile"
       ]
     }
   ]
 }
 ```

-This policy is **highly scoped** - it only allows creating/managing the specific `spawnd-instance-role` and `spawnd-instance-profile` resources.
+This policy is **highly scoped** - it only allows creating/managing the specific `spored-instance-role` and `spored-instance-profile` resources.
 It cannot be used to create other IAM roles or escalate privileges.

 ## Setup Instructions